Monte Carlo Methods

 Content, Learning Outcome and Preconditions

-You wll learn many different techniques for generating (pseudo) random numbers according to arbitrary probability distributions, as well as numerical techniques for implementing them.
-This course will also familiarize you with advanced techniques for solving high-dimensional integrals, performing optimization and regression tasks and for simulating physical situations.
+You will learn many different techniques for generating (pseudo) random numbers according to arbitrary probability distributions, as well as numerical techniques for implementing them.
+This module will also familiarize you with advanced techniques for solving high-dimensional integrals, performing optimization and regression tasks and for simulating physical situations.

 Courses, Learning and Teaching Methods and Literature